Airway Obstruction: Causes, Diagnosis, Types, and Treatment

 Airway obstruction can be caused by various factors including: 1) Inhaled objects, 2) Swelling from infection or allergic reactions, 3) Tumors in the airway, 4) Chronic lung diseases like asthma or COPD, 5) Foreign body aspiration, and 6) Sleep apnea due to throat muscle relaxation.

-What could an obstruction be in lungs?
+What could an obstruction be in the lungs?

 An obstruction in the lungs can be caused by various factors like a mucus plug, foreign body, tumour, or blood clot.
 Chronic conditions such as asthma, chronic bronchitis, and emphysema can also lead to airway obstruction.
 In severe cases, it can cause breathing difficulties.